joedanz/cf-project-tracker/install/README.txt

 assigned to (by an admin or project owner).

 REQUIREMENTS:
-ColdFusion or BlueDragon
+ColdFusion, BlueDragon, or Railo
-CF8/BD7 required for avatars
-mySQL, SQL Server, or Oracle
+CF8/BD/Railo required for avatars mySQL, SQL Server, or Oracle

 AUTO-LOGIN MODIFICATION: